sasozivanovic/memoize/README.md

 Some long-term ideas:

-* Externalize in formats other than PDF.
+* Externalize into formats other than PDF.

 * Support for TeX formats other than LaTeX --- in particular, Plain TeX and ConTeXt.

 [^1]: This is what happened to Stefan Müller when he was working on the [HPSG
     Handbook](https://github.com/langsci/hpsg-handbook/).
-We had a nice
+We have a nice
-    symbiotic relatioship here: I save him time (at least in the long run), and he finds my bugs.
+    symbiotic relatioship here: I save him some time (at least in the long run, I hope), and he finds my bugs.
 Thanks, Stefan!